laurenpenn/Website/plugins/twitter-widget-pro/readme.txt

 Fewer "could not connect to Twitter" messages, new links (reply, retweet, favorite), new follow button, and avatar fixes

 == Changelog ==

+= 2.4.1 =
+* Make sure hashtags are parsed UTF-8
+* Add German translation

+= 2.4.0 =
+* Better linking of URLs, especially handling of punctuation at end of URLs
+* Support for extended characters in hashtags
+* Allow externally linked images to serve via ssl
+* More efficient regex for link parsing
+* Link FTP links
+* Link E-Mail addresses
+* Complete conversion to Range plugin framework from Xavisys framework
+* Added place to check API usage

+= 2.3.11 =
+* Fix issue with "Include Retweets" not unchecking

+= 2.3.10 =
+* Update feeds and links to Ran.ge
+* Move assets to assets dir
+* Pull in some Range branding to replace Xavisys branding

 = 2.3.9 =
 * Display dates based on your WordPress timezone setting